FAQs

 Is it safe?

-Abortion is a very safe procedure with fewer risks than pregnancy or childbirth and serious complications are very rare.
-It is more ideal to have an abortion before you are 12 weeks pregnant.
+Abortion is a very safe procedure with fewer risks than pregnancy or childbirth.
+Serious complications are very rare.
+It's more ideal to have an abortion before you are 12 weeks pregnant.

 - Most people have no complications during or after their abortion.
 However, as with any medical or surgical procedure, there are some risks.

-- Rare problems can include bleeding too much (haemorrhaging), getting an infection or damage to the cervix and uterus.
+- Rare problems can include bleeding too much (haemorrhaging), or damage to the cervix and uterus with a surgical abortion.
+The risk is very low.
 Your abortion provider will explain this to you and how to follow up.
-It is unlikely these will ever cause ongoing problems.
+It's unlikely these will ever cause ongoing problems.

 - The most likely risk is an infection in the two weeks after your abortion.
-You can lower the risk by following the instructions given to you by your abortion provider at the time of your abortion.
+You can lower the risk by following the instructions given to you by your abortion provider.

-- There is no evidence that your fertility (ability to get pregnant) or future pregnancies will be affected by having an abortion.
+- There's no evidence that your ability to get pregnant again will be affected by having an abortion.

 -